CooperASC/cooperasc.github.com/_posts/notes/2013-03-03-ideas-for-BOT.md

 - That the BOT issue a statement explaining why in addition to the programs outlined in the proposals from the three schools, why undergraduate tuition was still necessary.

 ##Explaining soon:
 - That these things be made public in a timely manner, within two weeks of the Board's public announcement of their decisions, which we are expecting in late March.
-And that the process for drawing up the contract be announced to the Cooper community before it begins so that appropriate representatives may be selected by each of the constituencies.
+And that the plan to draw up the contract be announced to the Cooper community before it begins so that appropriate representatives may be selected by each of the constituencies.

 ##Explaining well:
 - We encourage you to work with a graphic designer (we've got some great ones studying at Cooper) to make this information more legible to the Cooper community.